Caltech-IPAC/nexsciTAP/docs/_sources/loading.rst.txt

    y = cos(RA) * cos(Dec)
    z = sin(Dec)

-It is best to maintain theses as full double precision numbers.
+It is best to maintain these as full double precision numbers.

 The fourth is the spatial index value (an integer).
 If you need to generate this, use our SpatialIndex package.
 If you are working in Python, you already have this as it